odahu/odahu-docs/source/tutorials_wine.rst

 - A Google Cloud Storage folder, where input data is located (wine-quality.csv)
 - A Docker registry, where the trained and packaged model will be stored for later use

+You can find more detailed documentation about a connection configuration :ref:`here <ref_connections:Connections>`.

 Create a :term:`Connection` to GitHub repository
 ------------------------------------------------